2021 Spring CSA Share

 Community Supported Agriculture (CSA) is a relationship between our farms and you as our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA who receive a portion of the farm’s harvest.

-Our CSA runs for 12 weeks, from June 11-September 4.
+Our CSA runs for 8 weeks May 1-June 19.
 Members are responsible for showing up at the drop-off site each week to pick up your share of freshly harvested produce.
-You will generally receive 6-7 varieties of vegetables.
+You will generally receive 5-6 varieties of vegetables.

 We promise to do our best to provide you with a bountiful share each week.
 The quantity of produce, however, may vary from week-to-week due to extreme weather, insects, or other production factors despite our best efforts.
 By joining our CSA, you are agreeing to share the risk of crop failure with us and other members.
 In the unlikely event of a crop failure, our procedure is as follows: